- British Association for Counselling & Psychotherapy (BACP)

 * You know you have recovered, if you are no longer distressed by issues that brought you to therapy.
 You feel you have got a new perspective to your issues and have found some direction.

 * If significant others in your life tell you about positive changes in your behaviour.

 * In addition to this if the therapist notices improvement in a client’s behaviour and approach towards life.
 Then the client and therapist can work on their endings.

 * To maintain a healthy state of mind , after the therapy process has ended, it is suggested to have regular mental health check ups or follow up sessions with your therapist.

-* Client is expected to turn up on time for the sessions.* Kindly let the therapist know if you cannot make it to the sessions.
+* Client is expected to turn up on time for the sessions.* Kindly let the therapist know one day in advance if you cannot make it to the sessions.